Analysing Urban Neworks

 Closeness centrality

-While the above measures of centrality depend on local neighborhood, we can also take into account the whole graph.
-For example, if a station can every station within a few hops, then it is considered more central than ones that may have more localised trips within the neighborhood.
+While the above measures of centrality depend on local neighbourhood, we can also take into account the whole graph.
+For example, if a station can every station within a few hops, then it is considered more central than ones that may have more localised trips within the neighbourhood.

 tmp <- closeness(trips_graph, mode='all') %>%